Top tips for a green 2018

 - You don’t need loads of space, you could even grow some food on your balcony or around your home – such as herbs.

-- Plan ahead: by creating a weekly meal planner before you do your food shop you will reduce the amount you spend on food that ends up being thrown out - this will help save you money, too.
+- Plan ahead: By creating a weekly meal planner before you do your food shop you will reduce the amount of food that ends up being thrown out - this will help save you money, too.

 Reduce, reuse, recycle

-- Check that you are putting the right materials in the right bins: familiarise yourself with our bins pages so that you know exactly what can go in each container to ensure that you are recycling all that you can, and not contaminating a bin with the wrong material.
+- Recycle right: Familiarise yourself with our bins pages so that you know exactly what can go in each container to ensure that you are recycling all that you can, and not contaminating a bin with the wrong material.